LearnSocial Media / VoIP

 Threats

-• !Game publishers building better native voice chat
+• !Game publishers and consoles building good-enough native voice chat

 L